555 lines

 <p>Each variant can be either signed or unsigned and has an explicit size.

-<em>Signed</em> and <em>unsigned</em> refer to whether its possible for the number to be
+<em>Signed</em> and <em>unsigned</em> refer to whether it’s possible for the number to be

 negative or positive—in other words, whether the number needs to have a sign